foundationalfactorio/foundationalfactorio.github.io/README.md

 # Foundational Factorio

 # Map
-   * [Google Style Map](http://foundationalfactorio.github.io/maps) Snapshot of the base, best viewed in MS edge
+   * [FoundationalFactorioMapSnapshot](http://foundationalfactorio.github.io/maps) Snapshot of the base, based on leaf and not google maps

 # Mods
 All the mods you need to join the server